How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 Lift a ban after troubleshooting or if a legitimate user locked themselves out:

-Swap 198.51.100.10 for the offending host’s address and update the jail name to match your configuration.
+Swap 203.0.113.50 for the host you need to release and update the jail name to match your configuration.

 View fail2ban-client Help